- Hahnbee Choi, Cert. CN

 Knives are an essential part of any raw feeder’s tool kit.
-They are needed to cut, chop, and processes hundreds of kilos of meat for our pets.
+They are needed to cut, chop, and process hundreds of kilos of meat for our pets.
 Like with meat, there are some key categories that every feeder needs.

 Here's a list of essential knives that every raw feeder needs and what to look for when purchasing them.

-Good & comfortable handle: Since these knives are going to be used laboriously,
+Since these knives are going to be used laboriously,

 make sure it fits comfy in your hand to avoid blisters, hopefully.

-Things to consider if purchasing a Japanese knife are control when sharpening.
-You must ensure you have control over which side of the blade you're sharpening.
+Things to consider when purchasing a Japanese knife are control when sharpening.
+You must ensure you control which side of the blade you're sharpening.
 If a sharpener automatically sharpens both sides... the knife will be ruined.
 Japanese knives are made from harder steel than Western knives.
 While this means the knife can withstand more wear and tear, it also means that the harder material can be brittle.
 A Western chef's knife could easily cut through a chicken bone... doing so with a Japanese chef's knife could ruin the edge.

-Price: Many factors go into the price of a blade, such as material, handle, branding, retail cost, and craftsmanship.
+Many factors go into the price of a blade, such as material, handle, branding, retail cost, and craftsmanship.
 A knife can be anywhere from $5 - $1000+.
 The price of "the sweet spot" is around $30-100.
 If you think this is a lot to spend on a knife, consider the $30 you spend on a mug or any other kitchen tool.
 The investment into a mid-range knife is well worth it!